yash-makadia/Exploring-Income-Disparities-and-Factors-Impacting-Household-Livelihood-in-the-United-States/README.md

    ```
 2. **Download the Dataset**:
    - Access raw data from [https://data.census.gov/](https://data.census.gov/) (tables DP03, DP05, S1501, S2506).
-   - Place CSV files in the repository root or update file paths in `census_income_analysis.py`.
+   - Place CSV files in the repository root or update file paths in `census_income_analysis.ipynb`.
 3. **Run the Code**:
-   - Open `census_income_analysis.py` in a Python IDE or Jupyter Notebook.
+   - Open `census_income_analysis.ipynb` in a Python IDE or Jupyter Notebook.
    - Update dataset paths in the script as needed.
    - Execute the script to preprocess data, generate visualizations, and train the predictive model.